jesusfcr/sqs-prometheus-exporter/README.md

-# Simple AWS SQS exporter
+# AWS SQS Prometheus Exporter

-A Prometheus SQS metrics exporter
+A Prometheus metrics exporter for AWS SQS queues

+> **A few words of Thanks:** Most of the code in this repo is borrowed from [ashiddo11/sqs-exporter](https://github.com/ashiddo11/sqs-exporter) with bundle of thanks and love :pray: :heart:.
+I didn't submit this as a pull request to the original repository, since I have added Prometheus client.
+Whereas, some users of the original repository may not be using Prometheus at all.

 ## Metrics